 Because I think it will be interesting to do so, and because I think this sort of transparency might even be useful: Here’s a disclosure statement of past and current business relationships that I have, that I can publicly announce at this moment (there may be business relations I cannot yet disclose for contractual reasons; those will be announced when possible).
 “Business relationship” in this case means an employee or contract relationship, or a freelance relationship that went beyond single, discrete pieces of work (like a short story or newspaper/magazine article).
-This list is current as of December 24, 2016; I’ll update as necessary.
+This list is current as of April 28, 2021; I’ll update as necessary.

 Current business associations:

 Macmillan Publishing, through its imprint Tor Books, who is my primary fiction publisher in North America.
 Tor UK, a part of Pan Macmillan, publishes many of my books in the United Kingdom.
 Also Tor Fischer in Germany.